imal1/unplugin-iconfont/README.md

 Then you can start developing your unplugin 🔥

-To test your plugin, run: `pnpm run dev`
+To test your plugin, run: `bun run dev`
-To release a new version, run: `pnpm run release`
+To release a new version, run: `bun run release`

 ## Install